funkyheatmap/funkyheatmap/paper/paper.md

 # Statement of need
 Data visualisation is fundamental to exploratory data analysis and communicating findings.
-Table-creating packages, such as gt, allow the user to create beautiful hierarchical tables, but these packages are limited to showing textual data.
+Table-creating packages, such as gt [@gt], allow the user to create beautiful hierarchical tables, but these packages are limited to showing textual data.
-Heatmap-creating packages such as pheatmap, superheat and ComplexHeatmap require the central visualisation to remain a traditional heatmap and allow additional annotations to the side of this heatmap.
+Heatmap-creating packages such as pheatmap [@pheatmap], superheat [@superheat] and ComplexHeatmap [@complexheatmap1; @complexheatmap2] require the central visualisation to remain a traditional heatmap and allow additional annotations to the side of this heatmap.
 Incorporating multiple datatypes is possible, but far from seamless.
 While more powerful tools like ggplot2 [@ggplot2_wickham2009], Matplotlib [@matplotlib2dgraphics_hunter2007] and D3.js [@d3datadriven_bostock2011] exist, they often require complex scripting to generate comprehensive visualisations for data frames containing a mix of data types.

 `{funkyheatmap}` addresses this challenge by: